 Local council services

-All the different parts that go to make a good neighbourhood are the responsibility of different public organisations.
-If you've ever tried to work out who does what you'll know how confusing it can get.
-Here's the lowdown, unravelled so you can get to what you want quickly.
+All the different parts that make a good neighbourhood are the responsibility of different public organisations.
+If you’ve ever tried to work out who does what, you’ll know how confusing it can get.
+Here’s our guide to local council services and how to find your local council, so you can get to what you want quickly.

 Parish councils